cardano-foundation/cardano-academy/CBCA/Module 4/Module 4 Unit 3 Script Staking.md

 Like any Cardano transaction, she can retrieve details under ‘recent transactions’ and verify by using an explorer.
 After a few minutes the ‘confirmations’ on-chain increase to assure immutability.
 Alice is surprised at how seamless the staking process was using her light wallet.
 She is wondering what is actually going on underneath the hood.

-To help reinforce her understanding, Bob suggests Alice should verify everything with the Cardano Foundation Explorer which features a section called ‘Staking Lifecycle’.
+To help reinforce her understanding, Bob suggests Alice should verify everything with the Cardano Foundation Explorer which features a section called [Staking Lifecycle](https://beta.explorer.cardano.org/en/staking-lifecycle/).
 For the technically curious, Bob also wants to walk through the staking process from the command line interface.
 The details of the commands Bob runs are in the course notes.

 ### Step 1: Registration